beamaginelidar/l3cam_ros/README.md

 This package is an ROS driver for the L3Cam device manufactured by [Beamagine](https://beamagine.com/).
 The driver relies on the library provided by Beamagine as part of the [L3Cam SDK](https://github.com/beamaginelidar/libl3cam.git).
 For more info on the L3Cam check the [L3Cam User Manual](https://github.com/beamaginelidar/libl3cam/blob/main/L3CAM%20User%20Manual.pdf).

+If you are looking for this package for ROS2, go to the [l3cam_ros2](https://github.com/beamaginelidar/l3cam_ros2) package.

 This package is supported only on Linux systems and has only been tested with ROS noetic on an Ubuntu 20.04 system.

 ## Installation